devmount/you-can-quit/README.md

 ## Upgrade from 0.x to 1.x

-The breaking chang in version 1.x is, that the database was switched from Firebase to IndexedDB.
+The breaking change in version 1.x is, that the database was switched from Firebase to IndexedDB.
 This means, it's no longer compatible with your current data.
 If you rather want to migrate your data instead of starting from scratch (depends on how much days you already used this app), you can do the following:

 1. Export your Firebase data into a local `.json` file in the following format: